ceidas/eliseop.github.io/README.md

 # eliseop.github.io

-This project is in project and at the moment runs locally on a virtual server.
+This project is in progress and at the moment runs locally on a virtual server.